Hi! I'm Xinyi.

 I am a Postdoctoral Scholar in the Paul G. Allen School of Computer Science & Engineering and a Data Science Postdoctoral Fellow in the eScience Institute at the University of Washington.
 I am fortunate to work with Amy Zhang and Tim Althoff.

-I collaborate with researchers and practitioners from nonprofits and across disciplines (e.g., social sciences, health).
-Our work has been published in journals such as ACM Computing Surveys (IF: 23.8) and presented at conferences including WWW, KDD, WSDM, CIKM, ICWSM, and PAKDD, accumulating 4,400+ citations.
+I collaborate with researchers and practitioners from nonprofits and across disciplines.
+Our work has been published in journals such as ACM Computing Surveys (IF: 23.8) and conferences including WWW, CHI, and KDD, accumulating 4,500+ citations.
 Additionally, I am funded as a PI/Co-PI by UW Computer Science & Engineering, Population Health Initiative, Garvey Institute for Brain Health Solutions, and Center for an Informed Public (thanks!).

 I was selected as a Rising Star in EECS and a Rising Star in Data Science in 2024.